DaveBenham/VenomPremium/README.md

 The **DECAY** slider sets the ratio of the envelope decay length to the Fundamental wavelength.
 It ranges from 0.015625 (1/64) to 16 times the Fundamental wavelength.

-The associated bipolar Decay CV input and attenuverter knob can modulate the decay length beyond the limits of the slider.
+The associated bipolar Decay CV input and attenuverter knob can additively modulate the decay length beyond the limits of the slider.
 Both the slider and the CV respond exponentially.

 Note that envelopes with a ratio >1 normally never reach the end because the start of the next Fundamental cycle retriggers the Ripple envelopes.
 So the maximum decay ratio of 16 results in minimal damping of the Ripple element.